 Bottom-line: This paper examines the development of income distribution across periodic economic fluctuations in relation to cohorts and age groups.
 The findings suggest that period and cohort effects can be identified as main effects on relative income.
 Economic shocks create stagnation points in income development, which are especially detrimental to cohorts who are in the process of transitioning into labour markets.
 Our research illustrates how middle-income attainment has not changed due to periodic shocks; rather, it is related to intergenerational inequalities and relative income differences.

-Tervola J., Duvander AZ, Mussino E. 2017.
+Tervola J, Duvander A-Z & Mussino E. 2017.
 Promoting parental leave for immigrant fathers – What role does policy play?
-Forthcoming in Social Politics.
+Social Politics: International Studies in Gender, State & Society, 24(3), 269-297.

 Bottom-line: This study examines whether certain policy features of parental leave are effective in leveling out the gendered differences among immigrants.
 The results imply that policy features such as the earmarking of days and flexibility are the reason why immigrant fathers’ take-up of leave is higher in Sweden.
 However, analysis of policy reforms suggests that other contextual factors also play a role.